-Credit card balances continued to flirt with the $1 trillion mark in March, according to a federal report released on Friday.
+Credit card balances continued to flirt with the $1 trillion mark in March, according to the Federal Reserve

 Consumer revolving debt, which consists mostly of credit card balances, increased by $1.9 billion on a seasonally adjusted basis to $999.8 billion, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 2.4 percent.